MicrosoftDocs/sql-docs/docs/2014/tutorials/examining-the-current-structure-of-the-employee-table.md

 ms.assetid: d546a820-105a-417d-ac35-44a6d1d70ac6
 caps.latest.revision: 14
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Examining the Current Structure of the Employee Table
-  The sample [!INCLUDE[ssSampleDBobject](../../includes/sssampledbobject-md.md)] database contains an **Employee** table in the **HumanResources** schema.
+  The sample [!INCLUDE[ssSampleDBobject](../includes/sssampledbobject-md.md)] database contains an **Employee** table in the **HumanResources** schema.
 To avoid changing the original table, this step makes a copy of the **Employee** table named **EmployeeDemo**.
 To simplify the example, you only copy five columns from the original table.
 Then, you query the **HumanResources.EmployeeDemo** table to review how the data is structured in a table without using the `hierarchyid` data type.

 ### To copy the Employee table